BlockchainCommons/Gordian/README.md

 We encourage public contributions through issues and pull requests!
 Please review [CONTRIBUTING.md](./CONTRIBUTING.md) for details on our development process.
 All contributions to this repository require a GPG signed [Contributor License Agreement](./CLA.md).

-### Discussions

-The best place to talk about Blockchain Commons and its projects is in our GitHub Discussions areas.

-[**Gordian System Discussions**](https://github.com/BlockchainCommons/Gordian/discussions).
-For users and developers of the Gordian system, including the Gordian Server, Bitcoin Standup technology, QuickConnect, and the Gordian Wallet.
-If you want to talk about our linked full-node and wallet technology, suggest new additions to our Bitcoin Standup standards, or discuss the implementation our standalone wallet, the Discussions area of the [main Gordian repo](https://github.com/BlockchainCommons/Gordian) is the place.

-[**Wallet Standard Discussions**](https://github.com/BlockchainCommons/AirgappedSigning/discussions).
-For standards and open-source developers who want to talk about wallet standards, please use the Discussions area of the [Airgapped Signing repo](https://github.com/BlockchainCommons/AirgappedSigning).
-This is where you can talk about projects like our [LetheKit](https://github.com/BlockchainCommons/bc-lethekit) and command line tools such as [seedtool](https://github.com/BlockchainCommons/bc-seedtool-cli), both of which are intended to testbed wallet technologies, plus the libraries that we've built to support your own deployment of wallet technology such as [bc-bip39](https://github.com/BlockchainCommons/bc-bip39), [bc-slip39](https://github.com/BlockchainCommons/bc-slip39), [bc-shamir](https://github.com/BlockchainCommons/bc-shamir), [Shamir Secret Key Recovery](https://github.com/BlockchainCommons/bc-sskr), [bc-ur](https://github.com/BlockchainCommons/bc-ur), and the [bc-crypto-base](https://github.com/BlockchainCommons/bc-crypto-base).
-If it's a wallet-focused technology or a more general discussion of wallet standards,discuss it here.

-[**Blockchain Commons Discussions**](https://github.com/BlockchainCommons/Community/discussions).
-For developers, interns, and patrons of Blockchain Commons, please use the discussions area of the [Community repo](https://github.com/BlockchainCommons/Community) to talk about general Blockchain Commons issues, the intern program, or topics other than the [Gordian System](https://github.com/BlockchainCommons/Gordian/discussions) or the [wallet standards](https://github.com/BlockchainCommons/AirgappedSigning/discussions), each of which have their own discussion areas.

 ### Other Questions & Problems